An Introduction to CBG (Cannabigerol) and Its Benefits

 Why Is CBG Called “the Mother of Cannabinoids”?

 So, CBG is called “the mother of cannabinoids” because it’s acidic form, CBGA, gives life to all other cannabinoids.
-Simply put, without CBGA, the cannabis plant wouldn’t exist.
+Simply put, without CBGA, the plant wouldn’t exist.

 The Effects of CBG